joealden/corum-client/README.md

 * The removal of the moderator role keeps code complexity down.
 (Only one type of user account needs to exist)

 ### Being Open
 While it is one thing to keep the platform itself democratic, it is also important that the management and development is kept democratic as well.
 As of 1st September 2017, after many years of being open source, [Reddit has decided to stop developing in the open](https://www.reddit.com/r/programming/comments/6xh3xp/reddits_main_code_is_no_longer_opensource).
-As an advocate for open source , I believe that Reddit has made the wrong decision.
+As an advocate for open source, I believe that Reddit has made the wrong decision.

 Being open source means that anyone who wants to contribute can.
 They can easily propose new features, report and/or fix bugs, and freely read the source code knowing that anyone else can too.
 Developers cannot go hiding things in the source code like unwarranted tracking etc. Every decision made by the project is made _with_ the users, not _for_ the users.

-This means that ultimately, the users of the forum decide the direction that Corum takes in all aspects.
+This means that ultimately, the users of the forum decide the direction that Corum takes in _all_ aspects.

+### A Modern & Minimalist Experience
+As mentioned [above](#a-reddit-alternative), Reddit has not changed how it looks or feels very much at all since it was created in 2005.
+However, the reasoning behind this decision is probably that they do not want to make it feel unfamiliar for returning users.
+As Corum is yet to be created, it means that it can completely rethink the way a forum should look and feel.
+With that being said, it is important that the transition from Reddit to Corum is as easy as possible for new users.
+So, if I keep the basic features of Reddit intact and keep the UI & UX simple, new users should be able to get up and running with Corum quickly.

 ## The Investigation